apacheignite/documentation/data-grid/sql-queries.md

 Joins between `PARTITIONED` and `REPLICATED` caches always work without any limitations.
 However, if you do a join between two `PARTITIONED` data sets, then you must make sure that the keys you are joining on are **collocated**.

 ##Field Queries
 Instead of selecting the whole object, you can choose to select only specific fields in order to minimize network and serialization overhead.
 For this purpose Ignite has a concept of `fields queries`.
+Also it is useful when you want to execute some aggregate query.

 ##Cross-Cache Queries
 You can query data from multiple caches.
 In this case, cache names act as schema names in regular SQL.
 This means all caches can be referred by cache names in quotes.
 The cache on which the query was created acts as the default schema and does not need to be explicitly specified.